thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 ## **Agile principles**
 ### <ins>What is Agile?</ins>
-- Agile is an iterative approach to project management that allows teams to be responsive and deliver value to their customers faster.
+- Agile Development is a software development methodology that emphasizes flexibility, collaboration, and customer satisfaction.
+It involves iterative development, where requirements and solutions evolve through the collaborative effort of self-organizing and cross-functional teams.

 - Unlike other planning approaches where we plan out an entire year's worth of work, with Agile we plan out small increments and they get feedback from the customer to see if they like what we're doing then making possible to adjust as we go along.